We are delighted to share that Startup Development House is an official recipient of a Forbes Diamond in 2023.

 4. Slice the data and time arrays to the point where you found a max-5dB

-5. Find a value which will be equal to max-25dB
+5. Find a value that will be equal to max-25dB

 6. Calculate the time which takes amplitude to drop from max less 5dB to max less 25dB (RT20)